Home

 Reply From Pauline - Web Owner

-Like adult dogs, Cocker pup need exercise too, but it's best if exercise is kept to a minimum for young puppies whilst their bones are still soft.
-Care needs to be taken not to overwalk puppies so I recommend that you gradually work up to taking him for longer walks.
+Hi Ali, Just like adult dogs, Cocker puppies need exercise too, but it's best if exercise is kept to a minimum for young puppies whilst their bones are still soft and developing.

-When you get the green light, a gentle, 10 minute walk, twice each day should be sufficient.
-Don't forget to continue with the training and play sessions.
+When you get the green light from your vet, a gentle, 10-minute walk, twice each day should be enough to keep your puppy exercised.

 When your puppy reaches about 5 months old, you should be able to increase his walks to 15 minutes daily (or twice each day) - add a couple of minutes onto the walk each week until your puppy can easily handle 60 minutes.

-Don't forget to teach him to fetch so that you can throw a ball or a frisbee - this will give him all the aerobic exercise he needs!
+Don't forget to teach him to fetch so that you can throw a ball or a Frisbee - this will give him all the aerobic exercise he needs!

 For healthy adult Cocker Spaniels, I'd recommend at least a one hour walk each day - come rain or shine!
 More if he wants it (and you're up for it!).